 You will have experience discomfort following your tummy tuck surgery, with manageable tender pain.
 Dr. Adams uses a small pain pump for all tummy-tuck procedures, which significantly decreases initial post-procedure pain.

 When you are discharged from the surgery center, you will be given prescriptions for additional pain and discomfort, as needed.

 Where is the surgery performed?

 The tummy tuck is performed at a fully accredited facility, Park Cities Surgery Center.
-Once examined Dr. Adams will determine if an overnight stay is required.
+Once examined, Dr. Adams will determine if an overnight stay at the facility is required.

 What medications should I avoid?

 You should avoid or stop taking all prescribed or over the counter weight/diet medications and supplements.
 Homeopathic medications must be approved by Dr. Adams.
 It is especially important to be off St. John’s Wort and Ginseng, which can cause adverse effects during anesthesia.

 Please refrain from NSAIDS- Aspirin, Advil, Ibuprofen, Motrin, in the weeks leading up to surgery and after surgery, as these medications can cause bleeding problems.
 Please inform your surgeon what medications you are on (prescription or non-prescription) to ensure the safety for any surgery.

 If you have any questions regarding your options for Abdominoplasty or would like to schedule a consultation with Dr. Adams, contact us today!